onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/application.md

 - [Platform Owner](../../../web-app-guide/platform/access/#1-platform-owner)

-Since we do not support deleting application, you can archive it.
+Since we do not support deleting applications, you can archive it.
 Before archiving an application, you have to disable it like the previous step.

 ```
 # onqlave application archive your_app_id